ReallyJoshWright/html_resume/README.md

-# A travel destination website done only in html
+# A travel destination website
+It is done only in html at https://reallyjoshwright.github.io/html_travel/